- has been in direct contact with biological, chemical, or radioactive materials, or

 UTD has developed this procedure as a guideline to help minimize hazards to University personnel and maintain compliance with all applicable Federal and State regulations during a lab relocation.

-Contact the Office of Research Integrity and Outreach Chemical Safety Officer at (972) 883-7200 as soon as you learn of your move, as some processes and procedures for preparing your lab take longer than others.
+Contact the Safety team by email at Safety@utdallas.edu or by phone at as soon as you learn of your move, as some processes and procedures for preparing your lab take longer than others.
 The scope of your move, including the materials being relocated, will determine the type of services you will need.

 Please also keep in mind: